best-practice-and-impact/qa-of-code-guidance/README.md

 * Keep text as simple as possible
 * Provide alt text for all images
 * Explain informative image content in text, where possible
+* Attach hyperlinks to informative anchor text (e.g. 'blog post on reproducibility' instead of 'this link')
 * Provide examples of good and/or bad practices to support your content
 * Take on feedback from users and other developers

-Any content that is in early development, should be kept under the `early_development` directory.
+Any content that is in early development, should be kept under the `early_development/` directory.
-While content that is ready for publication belongs under `book`.
+While content that is ready for publication belongs under `book/`.
-All pages in `book` must be referenced in `_toc.yml` or a warning will be raised and the changes will not be published.
+All pages in `book/` must be referenced in `_toc.yml` or a warning will be raised and the changes will not be published.

 ### Submitting contributions